tmesaglio/duck-river-biodiversity-survey/content/threats/_index.md

 Notably, I also observed three naturalised, non-native plant species within Wategora Reserve that were previously unrecorded by PlantNET as naturalised in NSW: *Rothmannia globosa*, *Salvia hispanica* and *Ruta chalepensis*.

-The photo below highlights the now total dominance of the undergrowth by *Ehrharta erecta* in many sections of the reserve.
+The photo below highlights the now total dominance of the undergrowth by *Ehrharta erecta* in some sections of the reserve.

 ![](grass.jpg)